 The first few months of life with your new baby can be a challenging but incredibly exciting time for parents.
 Once you start to settle into life with your baby, you may notice that your baby’s head shape has started to appear flatter on one side or at the back of the head.
-If you have researched online for answers in regards to your baby’s head shape, the terms flat head syndrome, plagiocephaly, and brachycephaly may have popped up, but these can be understandably confusing for parents who have never come across this terminology before.
+If you have researched online for answers in regards to flat heads in babies, the terms flat head syndrome, plagiocephaly, and brachycephaly may have popped up, but these can be understandably confusing for parents who have never come across this terminology before.

-To make all of this information easier to digest and to help you to find the answers you are looking for, this informative guide will explain the next steps to take once you notice that your baby has a flat head.
-But firstly, let’s start from the beginning…
+To make all of this information easier to digest and to help you to find the answers you are looking for, this informative guide will explain the next steps to take if you notice that your baby has flat head syndrome.
+But first, let’s start from the beginning…

 What is Flat Head Syndrome?

 The term flat head syndrome refers to a range of conditions associated with a misshapen head, which can be a result of continued external pressures to a baby’s head before, after, or during birth.

 For detailed information on the specific variations of flat head syndrome, take a look at our quick and easy guide to the different types of flat head syndrome.

 Next Steps for Babies With Flat Heads

 Repositioning Techniques for a Flat Head

 As soon as a flattening appears, we recommend trying out some simple repositioning techniques with your little one.
 Many flat head syndrome babies develop flatness as a result of continued external pressure to the same area of their head, usually because they have a preference of sleeping and leaning on that particular area.